-Samsung hasn’t detailed the rest of its plan which has left owners of older Galaxy devices wondering what will happen in the coming year.
+Samsung hasn’t detailed the rest of its plan and that’s left owners of older Galaxy phones and tablets wondering what will happen in the coming year.

 We’ve been doing our best to answer as many questions as we possibly can.
 We’ve gone into detail about the Galaxy S8 Android Oreo update and its release and we’ve also gone into the updates for the Galaxy Note 8, Galaxy S7, and Galaxy S6.
-Today we want to address the Galaxy Note 5’s software.
+Today we want to address a potential Galaxy Note 5 Oreo software update.

 In this guide we do our best to answer the questions you might have about the Galaxy Note 5 Android Oreo update.